Jinsook (Jennie) Lee

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students’ decision making process.

-I have a love-hate relationship with tennis — You’ll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
+I have a love-hate relationship with tennis — you’ll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening to music and curating songs!

 news